Appreciating Diversity Instructor-Led Course

-- Identify instances of devaluing others through small, subconscious behaviors and micro-inequities.
+- To identify instances of devaluing others through small, subconscious behaviors and micro-inequities.

-- Establish a framework to increase inclusion at the organizational level.
+- How to establish a framework to increase inclusion at the organizational level.

-- Lead by example and be part of the solution.
+- How to lead by example and be part of the solution.

 - Add this item to your cart.
 Quantity of one for each class of up to 20 participants.